xieyuheng/inner/source/_posts/person/vladimir-voevodsky/c-system.md

 The Terminology "pre-category" and "C System" was suggested by Vladimir Voevodsky.

-- **[Xie]** We can call C System, **contextual pre-category**, there are other kinds of pre-categories, such as action **substitution pre-category**.
+- **[Xie]** We can call C System, **contextual pre-category**, there are other kinds of pre-categories, such as action **substitutional pre-category**.

   Unlike [enriched category](https://en.wikipedia.org/wiki/Enriched_category), which add structure to homsets, pre-category add structure to objects.